 Texas Woman’s University offers multiple degrees, programs, and courses online through Distance Education (DE).
-These electronically-delivered courses and programs provide quality instruction and encourage high levels of interaction.
+These electronically-delivered courses and programs provide the same high-quality instruction as face-to-face classes and encourage a plenitude of interaction.

-The Distance Education degree programs are listed online at the Teaching and Learning with Technology website.
-Additional online courses outside of these degree programs may be found in the Class Schedule by selecting “Internet Instruction” or "Hybrid Instruction" in the Instructional Methods box.
+The Distance Education degree programs are listed online at the Center for Development, Design, and Delivery website.
+Additional online courses outside of these degree programs may be found in the Class Schedule by selecting “Internet Instruction” or "Hybrid Course" in the Instructional Methods box.

-Online courses are delivered through Blackboard or Canvas, Internet-based software platforms.
-Distance Education courses cost exactly the same as on-campus classes.
-Bills may vary from semester to semester and from other students depending on residency status and academic level.
+Online courses are delivered through Canvas, an Internet-based software platform.
+DE courses cost exactly the same as on-campus classes.
+Overall costs may vary from semester-to-semester and from student-to-student depending on residency status and academic level.

-Please note: Students in online courses need daily access to a computer with internet connections that meet TWU minimum hardware and software requirements.
-Students should also have a back-up plan for accessing a second computer should any technical problem arise.
+Students in online courses need daily access to a computer with internet connections.
+Students should also have a backup plan for accessing a second computer should any technical problem arise.

-Students who are new to Distance Education may view a detailed introduction to Distance Education in the Guide for Online Courses (GOC), as well as on the My Courses webpage.
-The GOC will give new DE students an idea of what an online class is like, how to find and log into their online courses, resources that are available to them, and keys to success.
+Students who are new to DE may view a detailed introduction in the Guide to Online Learning, which is available on the My Courses webpage.
+The Guide will give new DE students an idea of what an online class is like, how to find and log into their online courses, resources that are available to them, and keys to success.